 Finish off your eyes with a few coats of heavy mascara.
 Look for a thickening formula, and always opt for a deep shade such as black.
 The lashes are an important part of finishing off this stunning look.
 You may also want to try a half strip of false lashes at the outer corner of each eye for even more drama.

-Tips for Wearing the Smoky Eye
+Tips for Wearing the Smokey Eye

-- A large part of a smoky look is pulled off just by focusing on your blending technique to ensure that there are no obvious lines between colors.
+- A large part of a smokey look is pulled off just by focusing on your blending technique to ensure that there are no obvious lines between colors.
 Always ensure your colors are blending together nicely, a gradient from dark to light, or else your final look will appear amateurish.

 - It is also important to mix together a lighter base color with a dark shade on top so the dark color doesn't "stick" to the base and appear splotchy.